COVID-19 Provincial and Federal Assistance for Nova Scotia Businesses

 Small business fees deferral — until June 30, 2020

-Includes business renewal fees and workers compensation premiums (a complete list of fees will be posted in the coming days).
+Fees, including business renewal fees and workers compensation premiums, will be deferred.
+A complete list of applicable fees is posted online.

-Small Business Loan Guarantee Program payments deferral — until June 30, 2020
+Small Business Loan Guarantee Program payments deferral — Applications now closed

 Deferring principal and interest payments and enhancing the program to make it easier for businesses to access credit up to $500,000.
 For those who might not qualify for a loan, government will guarantee the first $100,000.